nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 You can think of a the DNA as a container image which gets specialized at runtime.
 The cells in your kidneys contain all the instructions needed to be a brain cell, they just don't use the brain-specific ones, and vice-versa.

+The cells in a multicellular organism each have their own separate existence but also communicate by exchanging molecules.
+The multicellular organism is a network!

+Even weirder, some organisms like slime moulds and some bacteria can form multicellular colonies which act somewhat like a multicellular organism but which can also break apart into unicellular life, depending on conditions.

 ## Computers and Biology